 It’s that time of year again.
 No, we’re not talking about the holidays.
 We’re talking about the dreaded winter moth.

-If you’re like most people, you’re probably looking for environmentally friendly ways to get rid of the winter moth (Operophtera brumata).
+If you’re like many people, you’re seeking green methods to tackle the winter moth (Operophtera brumata).
 Well, you’re in luck.
 In this article, we’ll share some safe home remedies and natural products to deal with them.

 Host Plants

-There are a few different types of plants that winter moth caterpillars are drawn to, but the most common ones are oak, maple, and apple [1].
+There are several types of plants that winter moth caterpillars are drawn to, but the most common are oak, maple, and apple [1].

-Other plants that have been identified as attracting winter moths include white elm, birch, ash, blueberry, and cherry trees.
+Other plants identified as attracting winter moths include white elm, birch, ash, blueberry, and cherry trees.

 Identification